Finding Your Feet: Plot

-When Sandra Abbott, Lady Abbott (Imelda Staunton) discovers that her husband of 40 years Sir Mike (John Sessions) is having an affair with her best friend Pamela (Josie Lawrence), she seeks refuge in London with her estranged, older sister Bif (Celia Imrie).
-Sandra is a fish out of water next to her outspoken, serial-dating, free-spirited sibling who lives on an inner-city council estate.
-But difference is just what Sandra needs and she reluctantly lets Bif drag her along to a community dance class where she meets her sister's friends, Charlie (Timothy Spall), Jackie (Joanna Lumley) and Ted (David Hayman).
-She gradually begins to enjoy herself, even going river swimming with Bif.
+Sandra Abbott, Lady Abbott, discovers that her recently knighted husband of 35 years, Mike, is having an affair with her best friend Pamela.
+Sandra seeks refuge in London with her estranged older sister Bif.
+Sandra had married for stability and security, so is a fish out of water next to her outspoken, serial-dating, free-spirited sibling who lives on an inner-city council estate.